 View this video to learn how integrative therapies helped Lenny Zakim, Larry Lucchino, and other patients manage their symptoms and feel better during treatment.

-We also offer monthly lectures and educational seminars on topics related to integrative therapies and cancer treatment, which patients, their families, and caregivers are invited to attend.
+All Dana-Farber patients are eligible to take advantage of the Zakim Center's one-on-one offerings and free group classes to ease their symptoms and feel better during treatment.
+We also offer lectures and educational seminars on topics related to integrative therapies and cancer treatment, which patients, their families, and their caregivers are invited to attend.

 A standard practice within traditional Chinese medicine for thousands of years, acupuncture has in recent decades been widely accepted by Western culture as an adjunctive treatment for many illnesses, including cancer.

 Acupuncture is one of the Zakim Center's most popular offerings.
-Patients describe it as a calming and invigorating experience, and credit acupuncture for helping relieve chronic pain, headaches, nausea, vomiting, depression, neutropenia, anxiety, and fatigue associated with cancer treatment.
-Available to adult and pediatric patients in individual sessions.
+Patients describe it as a calming and invigorating experience that can help them manage the symptoms and side effects associated with cancer.
+This therapy is available for both adult and pediatric patients in individual sessions.

-Delivered through stroking or kneading muscles, massage and other forms of therapeutic touch date back 3,000 years to China.
-This ancient practice can do everything from improve your circulation and immune system to lower your anxiety, apprehension, and stress.
+Massage and other forms of therapeutic touch date back 3,000 years to China.
+This ancient practice can improve circulation, strengthen the immune system, and decrease anxiety, apprehension, and stress.

-By stimulating your brain to produce endorphins – the natural pain suppressors of the body – massage can improve your general sense of well-being.
-Our therapists give full massages while patients are lying down and undressed; volunteers also offer free hand massages to patients during chemotherapy.
-Massage therapy is available to adult and pediatric cancer patients in individual sessions.
+By stimulating the brain to produce endorphins — the natural pain suppressors of the body — massage can improve patients' general sense of well-being.
+Our therapists give full body massages, while volunteers offer free hand massages to patients during chemotherapy.
+Massage therapy is available to adult and pediatric cancer patients in individual sessions, and during infusion in certain treatment centers.
+Ask your care team for more information about infusion massage.

 Learn more about meditation as complementary therapy from the National Institutes of Health.